 The Sporting News

-Kerry Keene.
-The Babe in Red Stockings.
-Sagamore Publishing, 1997.
+Keene, Kerry, et al. The Babe in Red Stockings.
+(Urbana, Illinois: Sagamore Publishing, 1997).

-Marshall Smelser.
+Smelser, Marshall.
 The Life That Ruth Built.
-University of Nebraska Press, 1975.
+(Lincoln: University of Nebraska Press, 1975).

 Interviews and Credits

-Armand Chabot, Paul Demers, Therese Desrochers, and Glenn Ledoux.
+Armand Chabot, Paul Demers, Therese Desrochers, Glenn Ledoux.